 V. The Honor Council

-The Honor Council shall consist of three assemblies: students, faculty, and deans’ representatives.
+The Honor Council shall consist of three Assemblies: students, faculty, and deans’ representatives.
 Each assembly will select from its members individuals to serve on the Executive Committee of the Honor Council.
 Members of each assembly are expected to serve periodically on Honor Council committees.
-The full membership of the Honor Council shall convene at least once per semester and periodically as deemed necessary by the co-chairs.
+The full membership of the Honor Council shall convene periodically as deemed necessary by the Executive Board.

 The Honor Council Chairs and the Executive Director